Achievable logoAchievable logo

 dxd(dxdy)=dxd(−yx)

-On the right side, apply the quotient rule.
-Remember that differentiating any term with y with respect to x requires the chain rule (so multiply by dxdy immediately after).
+On the right side, use the quotient rule.
+Remember: when you differentiate a term involving y with respect to x, you need the chain rule, so a factor of dxdy appears.

 dx2d2y=−(y2y⋅1−x⋅1⋅dxdy)